 The following values for @condition should be used for the associated conditions.
 For example, if the condition is a pre-offer, use the term ‘Pre-offer’.
 Note that ‘asset’ refers to logical asset:

 ‘Unavailable’ – Asset cannot be sold or fulfilled.
-Typically no information is shared.
+Typically, no information is shared.

 ‘Pre-offer’ – Asset is intended for offer at a future date.
 Typically, information is shared, but with no opportunity to acquire.
 This also applies to holdbacks where asset cannot be sold or fulfilled.